DrSkunk/PS2Share-OS/README.md

 ## About

-This is a Buildroot external tree for the OS of the MMX VESC motor controller.
+This is a Buildroot external tree for the PS2Share OS for Raspberry Pi 1.

 ## Prerequisites